More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Conclusion

 This paper presents a two-stage strategy for reducing the operational cost of multi-purpose surveys while preserving pre-specified precision targets across all target variables and geographic domains simultaneously.

-Stage~1 replaces the common NSO practice of computing Neyman allocations separately per variable and taking the element-wise maximum --- a procedure that over-samples for most variables and still fails domain precision for the variable that drives the maximum --- with Bethel allocation \citep{Bethel1989}, which finds the globally minimum sample satisfying all CV constraints simultaneously.
+Stage~1 replaces the common NSO practice of element-wise maximum Neyman allocation --- a procedure that over-samples for most variables and still fails domain precision --- with Bethel allocation \citep{Bethel1989}, which finds the globally minimum sample satisfying all CV constraints.

-Stage~2 asks whether the Bethel sample can be reduced further using Hierarchical Bayes modelling \citep{RaoMolina2015}.
-By borrowing strength across domains, HB models produce more precise domain estimates than direct estimates at the same sample size.
-A nested sub-sampling and four-gate eligibility algorithm identifies the largest reduction fraction for which all precision, convergence, and accuracy criteria are met across all variables simultaneously.
+Stage~2 uses Hierarchical Bayes modelling \citep{RaoMolina2015} to reduce the Bethel sample further via a nested sub-sampling and four-gate eligibility algorithm.

-Applied to a synthetic labour-force population, the strategy reduces the required sample from the Bethel benchmark of $91{,}308$ to an HB-combined total of $18{,}262$ --- a reduction of $80\%$ --- while meeting all national and domain CV targets.
-A Monte Carlo study with $B = 1{,}000$ replications confirms that the CV gate passes in more than $95\%$ of replications for all three variables, and that credible interval coverage is close to the nominal $95\%$ level throughout.
+Applied to a synthetic labour-force population, the strategy reduces the required sample from 91,308 to 18,262 --- an 80\% reduction --- while meeting all national and domain CV targets.
+A Monte Carlo study ($B = 1{,}000$) confirms that the CV gate passes in more than 95\% of replications for all three variables, and that credible-interval coverage is close to the nominal 95\% throughout.

+Four sensitivity scenarios on a second, larger synthetic population ($N = 2{,}000{,}000$; $H = 140$; $D = 13$) confirm robustness: an 85\% reduction is achieved under weaker auxiliary variables, higher domain heterogeneity, and rarer binary events.
+For the most challenging scenario (national unemployment proportion of 0.50\%), the Bethel baseline correctly scales to 332{,}374, and the HB stage achieves 85\% reduction from this larger benchmark, yielding a final sample of 49{,}859.

+These findings should be interpreted with appropriate caution.
+The numerical results are based on two synthetic populations; the precise reduction achievable will depend on the population structure, the number of strata and domains, the rarity of the target events, and the quality of auxiliary covariates available to the HB linking model.
+NSOs contemplating adoption of this strategy should conduct a tailored simulation study using their own population structure and precision requirements before committing to a reduced sample in production.

 The principal trade-off is a shift from design-based confidence intervals to model-based credible intervals.
-This is not a genuine downside: HB models are already routinely used by NSOs for small area estimation; credible intervals have more intuitive interpretations for decision-makers; and the Monte Carlo results confirm adequate coverage under repeated sampling.
+HB models are already routinely used by NSOs for small area estimation; credible intervals have more intuitive interpretations for decision-makers; and the Monte Carlo results confirm adequate coverage under repeated sampling.
+Nevertheless, NSOs should be explicit about the model assumptions underlying the HB estimates, publish direct Bethel-sample estimates as a validation benchmark where feasible, and implement the safeguards described in Sections~\ref{sec:inference} and~\ref{sec:implementation}.